 You will need to cut the cold-water mains pipe with a pipe cutter

-Now measure and cut 15mm copper tube to fit between the compression tee and the threw wall plate, once the pipe has been cut insert one end of the copper pipe into the compression tee and line up to the through-wall plate – you may also need to cut the through wall plate back a bit if so make sure you don’t cut too much off.
+Now measure and cut a 15mm copper tube to fit between the compression tee and the threw wall plate.
+Once the pipe has been cut, insert one end of the copper pipe into the compression tee and line it up to the through-wall plate – you may also need to cut it back a bit.
+If so, make sure you don't cut too much off.

 Now connect both the through wall plate and the cold-water pipe with a compression elbow.

 When tightening up compression fittings, most people overtighten.
 This is usually because they use a spanner that is too large for the job.

 Using a small spanner, now tighten up each compression joint so that it is tight but not over-tight.
 If you get a small leak, you can always tighten it a bit more, but you would need to replace the pipe if you over-tighten it.

 Turning On The Water Supply

 First, turn off any taps that you have turned on.
 Now, you are ready to test your work.